steshaw/steshaw.org/about/index.md

   [Veracity](http://veracity-scm.com/), and
   [Pijul](https://pijul.org/).
   Of the distributed version control systems, I preferred to use Mercurial.
-  Of course, Git became prominent, and eventually, there was no resisting it.
+  Of course, Git became prominent, and there was no resisting it.
 I have hopes that a better system becomes prominent — perhaps one based on a _theory of patches_ like Darcs and Pijul (but over a tokenised or abstract syntax representation).